Organizational Wellness

 Why a Benefits Strategy Is Important

-Replacing an employee is expensive.
-It can cost as much as four times that position’s salary, according to the Society for Human Resource Management.
+That’s a key part of why turnover costs companies so much right now.
+Voluntary turnover saps up to20% of payroll budgets each year, according to Workhuman.
 Those costs include time spent recruiting and training new hires.
 On top of that, high turnover rates harm team development and can create a less friendly work culture, as employees simply don’t have time to bond.

-That’s why smart employee benefits are strategically critical.
+This makes smart employee benefits a crucial part of your HR strategy.
 A benefits package that includes wellness support will increase employee happiness and encourage your team members to stay and grow with the company.
 It also attracts skilled new hires when you need to grow your team.

 Key Components of a Successful Benefits Strategy